scaleway/c14-cli/README.md

 Create a new archive, by default with a random name, standard storage (0.0002€/GB/month), automatic locked in 7 days and your datas will be stored at DC2.

 Options:
   -d, --description=""      Assigns a description
   -h, --help=false          Print usage
   -n, --name=""             Assigns a name
   -q, --quiet=false         Don't display the waiting loop -s, --safe=""             Name of the safe to use.
 If it doesn't exists it will be created.
+  -p, --parity="standard"   Specify a parity to use -l, --large=false         Ask for a large bucket

 Examples:
         $ c14 create